Table of contents

 The 404 broken link error falls under this category.

-5xx errors show that there is a problem at the server level that stops a request from going through.
+5xx errors show that there's a problem at the server level that stops a request from going through.

 Google Search Console actually reports on the 5xx errors.